darshankndarshu/darshankndarshu/README.md

 ~  i'm student!

+~ 👨‍💻 I’m currently working as a Software Engineer Intern at Algorithms365

 ~ 👨‍💻 I’m currently studying on Master Of Science (DATA SCIENCE)

 ~ 🌱 I’m currently learning System Design and Agentic AI